A2Amir/Catkin-Workspace-for-ROS/README.md

 Similar to workspaces, which hold a wide variety of Catkin packages, Catkin packages are nothing more than directories containing a variety of resources which when considered together constitute some sort of useful module.
 Catkin packages may contain source code for nodes, useful scripts, configuration files and more.

-In the sections you will see how to create a Catkin workspace, add packages to it, manage inner package dependencies and lastly, how to successfully compile everything.
+In the sections I will show you how to create a Catkin workspace, add packages to it, manage inner package dependencies and lastly, how to successfully compile everything.

 # 1. Create a Catkin Workspace